 Lastly, always stay on the trail.
 The desert is a sensitive environment that hangs on to life by a thread, meaning your impact makes a huge difference here.

-There’s a saying for hiking in Moab called “don’t bust the crust.”
+There’s a saying for hiking in Moab called “Don’t bust the crust.”
 Be sure to avoid the black blobs of dirt (sometimes they look like tiny towers).

 These are cryptobiotic soils – meaning they are alive – that do a lot to control erosion.
 When you step on them, you undo years of growth and damage the desert ecosystem.